peteromallet/bndc-engine/README.md

-# BNDC Engine
+# Hive Mind

-A Discord bot that generates comprehensive daily summaries of channel activities using Claude 3.5 Sonnet.
-The bot monitors specified channels and categories, processes messages, and creates organized summaries with media handling, thread management, and historical archiving capabilities.
-Lots more coming.
+A Discord bot that turns your community's conversations into a knowledge base - helping you answer questios with it, summarise it, create articles and more.
+Built with Claude 3.5 Sonnet, it archives, indexes, and makes sense of your community's collective intelligence.

 ## Features

+- 🧠 Answers questions about any past discussion, pulling from the community's entire conversation history
-- 📊 Daily automated news summaries - both whole community and channel-specific
+- 📚 Generates daily summaries of all community activity, organized by topic and relevance
-- 🗄️ Ongoing and historic archiving of all messages and media
+- 🔍 Maintains a searchable archive of all messages, files, and media shared in the community
-- 🖌️ Art curation capabilities - assign curators to keep contributions high-quality.
-- 🛠️ Development mode for testing with sample data
+- 📝 Creates long-form articles and reports by synthesizing related discussions across channels
+- 🤖 Automatically identifies important discussions, emerging topics, and connects related threads

 ## Live Demo